radixiura/Tremolo/README.md

 ![Banner](https://i.imgur.com/glErIFF.png)
 # Tremolo
-The main task of our project Tremolo is to create a safe, fast and convenient chat for communication over local and global networks, using modern technologies suc as C++ and Python.
+The main task of our project Tremolo is to create a safe, fast and convenient chat for communication over local and global networks, using modern technologies such as C++ and Python.